-A damaged fishing boat, the Venture H, sank off Deadtree Point on Tuesday with about 1,200 litres of diesel fuel on board.
+A damaged fishing boat, the Venture H, sank off Deadtree Point last Tuesday while under tow to Queen Charlotte behind the Coast Guard ship Tanu.

-“It’s crushing,” says Julian Rorick, who-owned it with his brother Raven.
+“It’s crushing,” says Julian Rorick, who-owned the boat Venture H with his brother Raven.

 “We took a lot of pride in our boat.”

-Early on Monday morning, the Venture H had struck a rock just off G̱andll K’in G̱waay.yaay / Hotspring Island when the Roricks and two fellow crew were setting out to go prawn fishing.
+Early on the morning of Monday, June 11, the Venture H struck a rock just off Hotspring Island / G̱andll K’in G̱waay.yaay when the Roricks and two fellow crew were heading out to go prawn fishing.

 By midnight, with Gwaii Haanas staff and the Coast Guard on scene, Julian said they managed to re-float the 40-foot boat with three pumps and a generator.